pavankalisetti009/gitlab/doc/user/project/clusters/runbooks/index.md

 ## Executable Runbooks

-The JupyterHub app offered via the GitLab Kubernetes integration now ships with Nurtch's Rubix library, providing a simple way to create DevOps runbooks.
+The JupyterHub app offered with the GitLab Kubernetes integration now ships with Nurtch's Rubix library, providing a simple way to create DevOps runbooks.
 A sample runbook is provided, showcasing common operations.
 While Rubix makes it simple to create common Kubernetes and AWS workflows, you can